ihavesuperpowers2/keras-yolo3-custom/README.md

     ...
     ```

-* To get the necessary annotation files `voc_annotation.py` was used and then the files to be used for train were combined into one file, e.g. as in the `example_label_list.txt`.

 2. To convert the darknet format of weights to Keras format, make sure you have run the following using the proper config file

-`python convert.py -w yolov3.cfg yolov3.weights model_data/yolo_weights.h5`
+    `python convert.py -w yolov3.cfg yolov3.weights yolo_weights.h5`

-  * The file model_data/yolo_weights.h5 is, next in training, used to load pretrained weights.
+  * The file `yolo_weights.h5` is, next in training, used to load pretrained weights.

+3. Calculate the appropriate achor box sizes with `kmeans.py` using the training annotation file output from `voc_annotation.py` as the `--annot_file`.

+    `python kmeans.py --annot_file project/train.txt --out_file project/custom_anchors.txt --num_clusters 9`

+    * Note, for  `--num_clusters`, use 9 for full YOLOv3 and 6 for tiny YOLOv3.

 3. Train with `train.py` with the following script arguments: